portapps/dbeaver-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with DBeaver, or any of its subsidiaries or its affiliates.
-The official DBeaver website can be found at https://dbeaver.io/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with DBeaver™, or any of its subsidiaries or its affiliates.

+The official DBeaver™ website can be found at https://dbeaver.io/.

-The name DBeaver® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name DBeaver™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-DBeaver portable app made with 🚀 [Portapps](https://portapps.io).<br />
+DBeaver™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/dbeaver-portable/

 ## How can I help ?